 I’d have to write at least a handful of blog posts to cover everything about why your kids won’t listen to you.

 Basically, there’s a lot of reasons why kids don’t do what they are told.
-Sometimes it’s because there needs to be better consequences in place, the parent-child relationship is out of sync, or the parents just need a few more tools in their toolbox.
+Sometimes it’s because the parent-child relationship is out of sync, the family isn’t communicating very well, or the parents just need a few more tools in their toolbox.

-It’s an hour training that’s packed full of amazing information that get your kids to listen to you the first time you give a request.
+It’s an hour training that’s packed full of amazing information that will help you get your kids to listen without having to yell or nag.

 What to Expect When You Stop Yelling